cortex-js/compute-engine/src/README.md

 - **U+005c**, Backslash/Reverse Solidus: `\\` or `\u005c`
 - **U+0022**, Quotation mark: `\"` or `\u0022`

+The encoding of the string follows the encoding of the JSON payload: UTF-8, UTF-16, etc...

 ```json
 "'Hello world'"
 ```

-### Symbols
+## Symbols

+A MathJSON **symbol** is either:

+- an object literal with a `"sym"` key
+- a JSON string

 **Symbols** are identifiers that represent the name of constants, variables and functions.

-Symbols are strings of Unicode characters, except:
+Symbols are strings of valid Unicode characters, except:

 - **U+0000** to **U+0020**
 - **U+0022 DOUBLE QUOTE**: **`"`**